-Take some time to take a professional headshot.
-Most smartphones have a good enough camera that you can take something with your phone that will work.
-Find some natural light near a window and smile!
-Dress in clothes you would normally wear to work so that employers can picture you in the setting.
-Present a warm, friendly face to the world that makes a hiring manager think, ‘that’s someone I want to work with’.
+Make time to take a professional-looking headshot.
+The camera on most smartphones is good enough to get the picture you need.
+Find natural light near a window, dress in clothes that you would normally wear to work and smile.
+Presenting a warm, friendly face makes a hiring manager think, ‘that’s someone I want to work with.’

-Again, make it easy to scan through.
-Not too much text; use white space to help draw the eye to the good stuff (your achievements).
+Again, make it easy to scan.
+Avoid too much text and use white space to help draw the eye to the good stuff (your achievements).
 Keep the details to a minimum and tell only the best of your achievements; numbers always impress.

-Education is always a good thing so feature it prominently on your LinkedIn profile.
-Did you receive an honour or high standing?
-Include a note about that too.
+Education is important to feature prominently.
+Be sure to include honours or high standings as well as your schooling.
 If you have completed a bridging program at ACCES Employment, include the academic portion of the program in this section.
-Canadian employers will recognize the school and it will help boost your Canadian credibility!
+Canadian employers will recognize the school and it will boost your Canadian credibility.

 Does your profession require certifications in order to work in the field?
-Demonstrate your certifications in other parts of the world if you have them.
-If you’ve started the process to get certified in Canada, include that as well (2015 – present, or certification pending completion).
-You can also use this section to showcase any complementary certifications you have such project management of workplace health and safety.
-These are great added value skills for employers and will help put your profile ahead of other candidates.
+Include your certifications in other parts of the world and, if you’ve started the process to get certified in Canada, include that as well (e.g. 2015 – present, or certification pending completion).
+Also use this section to showcase any complementary certifications you have, such as project management of workplace health and safety.
+These certifications are great added value skills for employers and help put your profile ahead of other candidates.

-Have you been honoured with an award in your workplace or by your professional association?
-Add an ‘Honours and Awards’ section to your LinkedIn profile to showcase your exceptional accomplishment.
+If you been honoured with an award in your workplace or by your professional association, add an ‘Honours and Awards’ section to showcase your exceptional accomplishment.
 For some employers, awards mean a lot to their brand.
-For example, many Canadian employers tout their inclusion of lists of ‘Canada’s Best Employers for New Canadians’.
+For example, many Canadian employers tout their inclusion on lists of ‘Canada’s Best Employers for New Canadians.’
 Award-winning employees help to contribute to this image, so make it known on your profile.

-To keep your name top of mind, a good profile also means regular activity – liking colleagues’ posts, commenting on stories, and sharing relevant articles and information.
-Remember, LinkedIn is a social network and is just an extension of your regular communication with your network.
+For a good profile to really get noticed, you need to be active on LinkedIn; like colleagues’ posts, comment on stories and share relevant articles and information.
+Remember, LinkedIn is a social network so make it an extension of your regular communication with your network.